 Now that you have an idea of how to start building your very own fireplace, you can do it with wood pellets to spice up the overall look of your home and to make it more social.
-I have used mine for various things like Christmas socks and having the kids use it to hide some of their gifts in the socks until the following morning.
-It has definitely served a massive part in the family and it a great investment for social settings.
+I have used mine for various things like Christmas socks and having the kids use them to hide some of their gifts in the socks until the following morning.
+It has definitely served a massive part in the family, and it a great investment for social settings.

 Let us know what you think of this idea and if you have ever tried to construct your own fireplace from wood pellets.
 We would love to see a few of your comments and fill in some of the other intricate steps that I might have missed while doing my project.
-I would love to see some of the masterpieces that you have created and would like to help others create as well.
+I would love to see some of the masterpieces you have created and would like to help others create them.